Discover France : Music and Stage (Dance / Theatre)

 It rains, it rains, shepherdess

-This famous nursery rhyme with its white sheep -beware, you may have it in your head for a while- was written by Philippe Fabre d'Eglantine, a French actor, playwright, poet and politician.
-Born in Carcassonne in 1750 into a family of cloth merchants, he was educated in Limoux and Toulouse, where he was considered a brilliant student.
-During the revolutionary period, he was Danton's secretary and a close associate.
+This famous french nursery rhyme was written by Philippe Fabre d'Eglantine, a French actor, playwright, poet and politician.
+Born in Carcassonne in 1750 into a family of cloth merchants, he went to school and studied in Limoux and Toulouse, where he was considered a brilliant student.
+During the Revolution period, he was Danton's secretary and a close associate.
 His involvement in the liquidation of the Compagnie des Indes drew the wrath of Robespierre and he was excluded from the Jacobins.
-He was arrested and guillotined with other Dantonists on 6 July 1794 in Paris.
+He was arrested and guillotined with other Dantonists on July, 6 1794 in Paris.
 This Carcassonne native, whose life was controversial, was also the author of the revolutionary calendar, Calendar of the French Republic.

 Theatres